jcrawley/spitfire-maybe/README.md

 --------------------------------

-### Examples
+#Examples

-SPITFIRE ON THE LEFT, JAVASCRIPT ON THE RIGHT
+**SPITFIRE ON THE LEFT, JAVASCRIPT ON THE RIGHT**

     P “Hello, world!”             	            console.log(“Hello, world!”);

 **VARIABLE DECLARATIONS**

 Variable declarations are simple and easy in Spitfire.
 No semicolons necessary!
-A list of types in Spitfire can be found below.
+A list of types in Spitfire can be found lower in the `README.md`.

     S s = "spitfire" 					        var s = "spit";
     B found = T                                 var found = true;